Browse by Medical Category

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 Dr. Simon received her Medical degree from Carol Davila University of Medicine and Pharmacy, Bucharest, Romania and a Master of Science degree in Epidemiology from Harvard School of Public Health.
 She did her Neurology residency training at Boston University Medical Center followed by a two-year clinical neurophysiology/epilepsy Fellowship at Massachusetts General Hospital.
 Dr. Simon joined the faculty at MGH in 2003 and since then has served as the Medical Director of the Intraoperative Neurophysiology Unit, in the Department of Neurology.
-She is currently an Assistant Professor of Neurology at Harvard Medical School.
+She is currently an Associate Professor of Neurology at Harvard Medical School.